andreynorin/DataWarehousingProject/README.md

-# DataWarehousingProject

 I completed this project in December 2022 as part of the Data Warehousing For Analytics class.

-Project objective:
+### Project objective:
 Determine if there is any correlation between K12 school ratings and house prices in Suffolk and Nassau counties on Long Island, NY.

+### Data sourcing:
-Build two web scrapers: one for scraping school ranking data and another one for scraping real estate inventory.
+Build two Python web scrapers: one for scraping school ranking data and another one for scraping real estate inventory.

-School ranking data was scraped from: https://www.realestatehudsonvalleyny.com/resources/best-school-districts-long-island/
+- School ranking data was scraped from: https://www.realestatehudsonvalleyny.com/resources/best-school-districts-long-island/

-House prices info was scraped from realtor.com
+- Housing inventory information was scraped from realtor.com

+### Data modeling:
-A star schema model was applied to the data.
+Apply star schema to the data.
+Use MySQL Workbench ER modeling feauture to create the UML diagram.
 ![alt text](star_schema.png)

-School rankings and real estate data were then combined into a single fact table.
-The data was then exported into .CSV format and pulled into Tableau for visualization.

-Resulting visualizations can be viewed in the DataVis directory.
+### Data processing:
+Process and merge sourced data and produce two .CSV files ready for data visualizaiton.

+### Data visualization:
+Use Tableau to generate visualizations to see if any trends can be spotted.